 - i.
 Development which positively interfaces with the street and streetscape in which it is located. - ii.
 Development which maintains the positive contributions to character of existing buildings and structures. - iii.
 Development which is human in scale, in order to maintain and create a positive relationship between buildings and street level activity. - iv.
-Development which has regard to the form, function, structure and heritage of a place including the scale, mass, orientation, pattern and grain of surrounding buildings, streets and spaces. - v.
-A presumption in favour of a colour palate which reflects, or is in harmony with, the red brick and London stock brick of existing development. - vi.
+Development which has regard to the form, function, structure and heritage of its context including the scale, mass, orientation, pattern and grain of surrounding buildings, streets and spaces. - v.
+A presumption in favour of a colour palate which reflects, or is in harmony with, the materials of its context. - vi.
 New buildings and extensions that respect and are sensitive to the height of existing buildings in their vicinity and setting.
-Higher buildings in the Growth Area will need to have regard to their impact on the setting of the two immediately adjacent conservation areas, in order to avoid any negative impact on them. - vii.
-Extensions and infill development being in character and proportion with existing development and its setting, including the relationship to any adjoining properties. - viii.
-A presumption against basement development more than one storey deep or outside the footprint of the property (excluding lightwells). - ix.
-The provision of associated high quality public realm. - x.
-The protection of views across the Area and the streetscapes within the Area (as identified in A5 and Map 2). - xi.
-Development which aims to fulfil the criteria set out in Building for Life 12 (as detailed in A18). - xii.
-The positive and proactive engagement with the community by those bringing forward plans for development as plans are prepared and submitted, and as development takes place.
-All planning applications for development which is likely to have an impact beyond the immediate site should be accompanied by a Statement of Community Engagement.
+Tall buildings in the Growth Area will need to have regard to their impact on the setting of the two immediately adjacent conservation areas, in order to avoid any negative impact on them. - vii.
+Extensions and infill development being in character and proportion with its context and setting, including the relationship to any adjoining properties. - viii.
+The provision of associated high quality public realm. - ix.
+Having regard to the impact on local views across the Area and the streetscapes within the Area (as identified in A11 and Map 2). - x.
+Development which aims to fulfil the criteria set out in Building for Life 12 (as detailed in A18).